legendu-net/blog/docs/drafts/2025/12/tips-on-toolbx/index.md

    if you have Claude CLI installed on the host machine (under ~/.local/bin), you will be able to use it inside the container as well without installing it again inside the container.

+1. Information of the running container is stored in `/run/.containerenv` inside the container.

 ## Different Ways of Running Commands Insdie the Container